hasura/graphql-engine/manual/files/permission.rst

     Anybody can read, but no one can upload
       URL: http://localhost:8080/v2/hooks/public-read
 - Custom Permission URL:
-    For any other custom permissions, you need to define your own service.
+    For any other custom permissions, you need to define your own microservice.
 Refer to :ref:`Authorization webhooks <filestore-authz-webhooks>` to see how this can be done.